LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

 Classes
 POD classes contain only data members, and sometimes that’s all you want from a class.
 However, designing a program using only PODs can create a lot of complexity.
-You can fight such complexity with abstraction by placing related functions and data together.
+You can fight such complexity with abstraction, by placing related functions and data together and providing a user friendly interface for the clients of a class.

 This helps to simplify code in at least two ways.